schmittjoaopedro/spring-boot-sample/README.md

 }
 ```

-In terms of authentication is presented in the next class three ways of authentication, using Active Directory (AD), using an object in memory and using a database.
+In authentication terms are presented in the next class three ways to obtain the login data, using Active Directory (AD), using an object in memory and using a database.

-In terms of authorization, is allowed to anonymous users (users not authenticated) to access the necessary resources to create a new account and to make login in the application.
+In authorization terms, is allowed to anonymous users (users not authenticated) to access the necessary resources to create a new account and to make login in the application.

 WebSecurityConfig.java
 ```java